AhmadAymanBahaa/Bioinformatics/README.md

 # Bioinformatics - Sequence Alignment
-## Dot Matrix & Needleman-Wunch Algorithms
+## Dot Matrix, Needleman-Wunch & Smith-Waterman Algorithms

  This repository contains implementations to different algorithms used in the Bioinformatics field.
  The following algorithms are suitable for **Global** DNA sequence allignment.